 There is also the 8X42 and the 12X42 to add in this particular series.
 While the 12X42 seems impressive, the 8X42 was also specifically mentioned in Amazon's 100 Top Best Seller's List.
 That one model has loads of reviews and a fantastic rating to match.

-Needless to say, but I’m going to say it anyway, the Monarch 5 binos are in high demand – it doesn’t seem to matter what power ranges you want.
+Needless to say, but I'm going to say it anyway, the Monarch 5 binoculars are in high demand - it doesn't seem to matter what power ranges you want.

-From what we’ve learned about the Monarch 5, its strengths are all in its image quality.
-The optical systems in place to provide exceptional brightness and excellent clarity makes this bino a superior optic in the field.
+From what we've learned about the Monarch 5, its strengths are all in its image quality.
+The optical systems in place to provide exceptional brightness and excellent clarity makes this 10x42 binocular a superior optic in the field.

 - Turn and slide rubber eye cups are easy to find that custom fit for a full field of view